Skip to content

 • Statement of Interest

 • A statement of interest addresses why you want to join the program.
-Please prepare a 750-word statement that answers these questions:
+Please prepare a statement that answers the questions below.
+Your statement should be 1.5-2 pages long, single-spaced, and in 12-point font.

 • Why are you interested in studying the ocean?
 Give one or two specific reasons why ocean-related research appeals to you.